facebookarchive/facebook-swift-sdk/CONTRIBUTING.md

 ## Coding Style

+- Where possible, strive to adhere to the Swift.org [API Design Guidelines](https://swift.org/documentation/api-design-guidelines).
 - Most importantly, match the existing code style as much as possible.
 - Try to keep lines under 120 characters, if possible.